 Hidden deep within the Himalaya is Humla: the highest, most northern and remote district of Nepal.
 Humla is culturally diverse, occupied in the northern highlands by Bhotias, and in the southern valleys and riverbeds by the Khasas (Hindus).
 You will experience these rich and varied cultures as you trek over 16,000 ft passes, through remote villages, and explore ancient monasteries in the vivid Limi Valley.

 Few trekkers make their way to the base of spectacular Mardi Himal and the beautiful and imposing Machapuchhre, but this stunning route is quickly gaining popularity.
-Less challenging than the trek to nearby Annapurna Base Camp yet just as beautiful, this nine-day adventure belongs on the itinerary of anyone looking for a literal off-the-beaten-path trek in Nepal.
+Less challenging than the trek to nearby Annapurna Base Camp yet just as beautiful, this 12-day adventure belongs on the itinerary of anyone looking for a literal off-the-beaten-path trek in Nepal.

 Although small in land area, Nepal is an extremely diverse country in terms of culture and landscape.
 In seven days you can scratch the surface, see many beautiful sights and have a lot of fun.
 Ancient culture in Kathmandu, trekking trails through the forests and hills, white-water rafting on the Trisuli River, wildlife spotting in Chitwan National Park, beautiful lake and mountain views in Pokhara — you may not be able to do it all in a week, but you can have a go!

 For adventure lovers (and adventurous married couples!) there's hardly a more appealing destination than Nepal.
 Add the romance of stunning mountain vistas, luxury accommodation, and atmospheric cultural sites to classic adventure activities like trekking and paragliding and you have the ideal honeymoon destination.